 A silent auction features donated art, handmade goods, dinner certificates, wines, guided raft trips and many more items demonstrating the community's generosity toward A.L.E.R.T.
 A live auction showcases the creativity of further donations.
 Original art, unique vacation getaway packages, a dinner train ride, antique guns and a year's car lease have been highlights in recent years.
 Cash prize drawings add a bit of sizzle throughout the evening.

-Hors d'oeuvres and drinks during the hosted cocktail hour are followed by a scrumptious dinner, with Kalispell Regional Medical Center's own Nutrition Services catering all the food.
+Hors d'oeuvres and drinks during the hosted cocktail hour are followed by a delicious buffet dinner, with Kalispell Regional Medical Center's own Nutrition Services catering all the food.

 The evening's program spotlights A.L.E.R.T.'s services and accomplishments of the past year.
 Those attending hear the story of a life that was saved or a crisis that was alleviated by the efforts of the crew.
 The patient and flight crew are guests of honor, on hand to give personal testimony to the impact of the air ambulance service.